Armed with Intent Criminal Defence Lawyers

-Armed with intent to commit indictable offence is an offence that our criminal lawyers are often able to beat or obtain sentences where no conviction is recorded.
+Armed with intent to commit an indictable offence is an offence that our criminal lawyers are often able to beat or obtain sentences where no conviction is recorded.
 To beat these charges, we argue grounds of self-defence, that a person did not have possession of a weapon or where the person was armed but did not intend to commit an indictable offence.

 A recent trend we have seen in this offence is that it is being alleged in a domestic violence context.
 We have recently seen increased incidences of spouses making up allegations and also self-harming.
 This is to compel the police to press charges against the partner.
-This can lead to immeasurable stress and Apprehended Violence Orders that prevent fathers, mothers and children living together.
+This can lead to immeasurable stress and Apprehended Violence Orders that prevent fathers, mothers and children from living together.

 If you intend to plead guilty, our criminal lawyers have a proven track record of keeping our clients out of jail and also having no conviction recorded for armed with intent charges.

 How do I beat a charge of Armed with intent?

 You will be found not guilty of the offence of Armed with intent to commit indictable offence if the police cannot prove beyond reasonable doubt the following elements:

 - You were armed with a weapon; and

 - Intended to commit an indictable offence.
 A person intends an event if they decide to bring it about by their act or omission.
 And, if they foresee an event as the inevitable consequence of their act or omission, they intend to bring about that result even if was not the purpose of their act.

 Armed in relation to a weapon or instrument, or an offensive weapon or instrument that is a dangerous weapon.
 This includes bearing or having the immediate physical possession of the weapon or instrument.